OsaPL/Versus-Brawl/README.md

 # Quick disclaimer:
 There are things missing atm:
-- Respawn system is not yet completed (still a little wonky, missing a more generic spawn code)
 - No ability to team up
 - No big modifications to the default character scripts
 - Missing elements for new gamemodes implementation